lorengreenfield/halfcab/README.md

 Then just use `localEvents` as you would `geb`

 #### State management
-- `state` - an object that contains the application state
+- `state` - an object that contains the application state (Read only.
+Use updateState to make state changes)
 - `updateState` - update the global state object.
 You can choose to do shallow or deep merging.
 If you want to you can achieve Redux style updates by using `geb`.
 Calling updateState will cause the state object to be updated and then re-rendered.

 ```js